| | |

-I know most of the landscape plants, trees and shrubs here in Phoenix due to all the research and my upbringing! haha!
-But for our yard I wanted something different!
-A different look which I talked about a while ago.
-Which was going to require some digging.
+I know most of the landscape plants, trees, and shrubs here in Phoenix from years of research and my upbringing!
+But for our yard, I wanted something different — a look I talked about a while ago.
+That meant doing some real digging.

-Because our yard is west facing ( meaning we get the hot afternoon sun that is setting in the west) we have a lot of challenges.
-The first being HEAT and the second being reflective heat and lots of it.
-We all know what heat is but it’s a bit different out in Phoenix because it’s so hot and dry.
-While things in different parts my wither and welt.
-Things in Phoenix burn.
+Because our yard is west-facing (meaning we get the hot afternoon sun setting in the west), we have a lot of challenges.
+The first is HEAT, and the second is reflective heat — and lots of it.
+We all know what heat is, but it’s a bit different out in Phoenix because it’s so hot and dry.
+While plants in other regions may wither and wilt, plants in Phoenix burn.

-When you add reflective heat ( plants that are next to hardscapes and walls) then its becomes really hard to grow plants and shrubs.
+When you add reflective heat (from plants positioned next to hardscapes and walls), it becomes really hard to grow plants and shrubs successfully.

-For the most part we stuck with deciduous, heat-tolerant, drought-tolerant shrubs and trees because they work best on the west side.
-The allows the plant to conserve energy needed to grow and keep healthy.
-Of course it was and still is trial and error but so far we have had great luck with these plants!
-So much so that even our neighbors started to plant some!
+For the most part, we stuck with heat-tolerant and drought-tolerant shrubs and trees because they work best on the west side.
+These plants conserve the energy needed to grow and stay healthy in extreme conditions.
+It’s still trial and error, but so far we’ve had great luck with the plants below.

 Iceberg Roses